anthony-bonta-gaf-energy/gafe-interview-react/README.md

 ## Rules

 You can use any resources you want.
 Use anything that makes you the most productive.
 You do not have to memorize everything, you are free to do research and look up any way you want to do this.

+## Submission

+Once you are happy with your solution, push your changes to your branch and send your repository link to anthony.bonta@gaf.energy, OR create a pull request across forks back to the original repository.
+The choice here is yours.